Kerry slug: Behaviour

 The Kerry slug is primarily nocturnal.
 During daylight hours, the slug usually hides in crevices of rocks and under loose bark on trees.
 In Iberia, juvenile Kerry slugs become active during twilight and adults become active at night, especially on rainy or very humid nights.
 Because Ireland is much further north and has a considerably cooler, wetter and more humid climate, the Kerry slug is sometimes active there in the daytime if the weather is humid and overcast.

-The species has in unusual defensive behaviour; whereas most land slugs retract the head and contract the body but stay firmly attached to the substrate when they are attacked or threatened, the Kerry slug retracts its head, lets go of the substrate and rolls itself into a ball-like shape.
+The species has an unusual defensive behaviour; whereas most land slugs retract the head and contract the body but stay firmly attached to the substrate when they are attacked or threatened, the Kerry slug retracts its head, lets go of the substrate and rolls itself into a ball-like shape.
 This behaviour is unique among species in Arionidae and among slugs in Ireland.

 Ecology

 The Kerry slug eats liverworts, probably including this species Pellia epiphylla, which is found in localities where the slug occurs in Ireland.

 Two individuals among lichen patches on a rock are not easy to see because of their protective colouration.